Photo courtesy of Kwei Fei

 map

-Open three meals a day at The Dunlin, one of the Charleston area’s newest resorts, you’ll find Carolina crab Benedict in the a.m., burgers and egg salad around lunchtime, and cornmeal catfish for dinner.
+Open three meals a day at The Dunlin, one of the Charleston area’s newest resorts, you’ll find Carolina crab Benedict in the a.m., burgers and shimp rolls around lunchtime, and brown butter crab rice for dinner.
 A short drive from downtown on Johns Island, Linnette’s overlooks the picturesque Kiawah River, an idyllic setting for a rum swizzle or the house “Lazy Man’s” old fashioned, made with local High Wire Distilling’s Jimmy Red bourbon.
+Popping in for a drink?
+Check out the romantic downstairs Willet Room.

 Book Now